REGULATORY CAPITAL; BASEL III AND THE STANDARDIZED APPROACH

 - ICBA supports strong capital requirements for all banks.

-- Basel III should be amended to recognize the loss absorbing capacity of the allowance for loan and lease losses (ALLL).
-Specifically, ALLL should be included in Tier 1 capital in an amount up to 1.25% of risk weighted assets and the remaining balance of ALLL should qualify for inclusion in Tier 2 capital.
+- Basel III should be amended to reflect changes to the treatment of the allowance for loan and lease losses (ALLL) in the FASB impairment project by recognizing the loss absorbing capacity of the ALLL.
+Specifically, ALLL should be included in additional Tier 1 capital in an amount up to 1.25 percent of risk weighted assets and the remaining balance of ALLL should qualify for inclusion in Tier 2 capital.

 - Capital standards should not disadvantage community banks relative to credit unions.

-- ICBA supports the proposed enhanced supplementary leverage ratio standards that strengthen the leverage ratios for the eight largest financial institution holding companies and their subsidiary banks.
+- ICBA supports the new enhanced supplementary leverage ratio standards that strengthen the leverage ratios for the eight largest financial institution holding companies and their subsidiary banks.

 - Banking regulators should not impose liquidity coverage ratio restrictions on high-quality investment securities that would impact the liquidity of those securities for community banks.